urartian/loopback4-odata/README.md

 - PATCH schema is strict.
 Only model fields and supported relation keys (hasOne/hasMany, excluding through) are accepted at the top level and recursively; unknown properties are rejected.
 - Child without key → inserted.
 Child with key → patched.
 Deletions are explicit operations (see below); use `DELETE /EntitySet(key)` or `$ref` unlink endpoints.
 - Nested relations are traversed depth-first, obeying `maxDeepUpdateDepth`, and the entire graph is mutated inside the same transaction.
-- BelongsTo and many-to-many (`through`) relations are not accepted inline; link/unlink via navigation `$ref` endpoints or foreign keys.
+- BelongsTo and many-to-many (`through`) relations are not accepted inline; manage them via foreign keys or explicit join entities (see “Many-to-many (`hasManyThrough`) writes” below).

 Validation notes: